Coleus amboinicus: Description

 A member of the mint family Lamiaceae, Coleus amboinicus grows up to 1 m tall.
 The stem is fleshy, about 30-90 cm, either with long rigid hairs (hispidly villous) or densely covered with soft, short and erect hairs (tomentose).
 Old stems are smooth (glabrescent).

 Leaves are 5-7 cm by 4-6 cm, fleshy, undivided (simple), broad, egg/oval-shaped with a tapering tip (ovate).
-The margins are coarsely crenate to dentate-crenate except in the base.
+The margins are coarsely crenate to dentate-crenate except at the base.
 They are thickly studded with hairs (pubescent), with the lower surface possessing the most numerous glandular hairs, giving a frosted appearance.
 The petiole is 2-4.5 cm.
 The aroma of the leaves can be described as a pungent combination of the aromas of oregano, thyme, and turpentine.
 The taste of the leaves is described as being similar to the one of oregano, but with a sharp mint-like flavor.

 Flowers are on a short stem (shortly pedicelled), pale purplish, in dense 10-20 (or more) flowered dense whorls (cymes), at distant intervals, in a long slender spike-like raceme.
 Rachis 10-20 cm, fleshy and pubescent.
 The bracts are broadly ovate, 3-4 cm long, acute.
 The calyx is campanulate, 2-4 mm long, hirsute and glandular, subequally 5-toothed, upper tooth broadly ovate-oblong, obtuse, abruptly acute, lateral and lower teeth acute.
 Corolla blue, curved and declinate, 8-12 mm long, tube 3-4 mm long.
 Trumpet-like widened; limb 2-lipped, upper lip short, erect, puberulent, lower lip long, concave.
 Filaments are fused below into a tube around the style.

 The seeds (nutlets) are smooth, pale-brown, roundish flattened, c.
 0.7 by 0.5 mm.